turtle505/rosalind-solutions/README.md

 # Rosalind

 Rosalind is a platform for learning bioinformatics and programming through problem solving.
+These are my solutions.